cfwheels/wheels-cli/CLI-IMPROVEMENTS-README.md

 ## Community Benefits

-These improvements will benefit the CFWheels community by:
+These improvements will benefit the Wheels community by:

-1. Making CFWheels more attractive to new developers
+1. Making Wheels more attractive to new developers
 2. Providing existing developers with modern tools to improve their workflow
 3. Reducing the friction when adopting best practices
-4. Encouraging standardization across CFWheels applications
+4. Encouraging standardization across Wheels applications

 ## Next Steps